openbohemians/prime/README.md

 ### Variables

-Variable slots can be represented as set of ordered ... using the underscore.
+Variable are used in relate commonality between clauses.
+Variables can be desingated as unamed ordered.
 For example:

-    _ is tall : _ is greater than 6 ft in height.
+    _ likes _ : _ is a friend of _.

+If the order is not the same we can use numbered slots.

+    _ likes _ : _2_ is a friend of _1_.

 Variable slots can also be named.

-    [x] is tall : [x] is greater than 6 ft in height.
+    _x_ is tall : _x_ is greater than 6 ft in height.

+### Queries

+    _ like Mary?
+    => Tom

+The quesry is actually returning a list.
+If the variable slot was named,

+    _who_ like Mary?
+    => who: Tom

+Then the query returns a map.

 ### Lists